CjScout/CMDShortcuts/README.md

 - Copy folder to a new location

 ### Other Utilities:
-- Check Power Usage
+- Check Power Usage (Opens in Web Browser)
-- Check Battery
+- Check Battery (Opens in Web Browser)
 - See File Assosiations (Displays in text file)
 - Restart to BIOS
 - List all running taks (Displays in text file)